 - Innovative/ technological.

-How are students identified as Gifted and/or Talented?
+How are students identified?

-Students are identified in several ways – teacher nomination, observations, assessment of students work and parent nomination.
-Students who meet the definition of the gifted or talented are then included on our school’s Enrichment register.
+Students are identified in several ways – teacher nomination, observations or assessment of students work.
+Based on the Enrichment criteria, students are then included on our school’s Enrichment register.
 This also includes culturally appropriate criteria, for Māori and Pasifika students.

 What programmes do we offer for Extension & Enrichment?

-Freemans Bay school offers interschool competitions and events such as; E-Pro8 Challenge, GRIP, Writers festival, Peace foundation, Mathlex, Mind Plus, Mind Lab and Tournament of the Minds.
+Freemans Bay school offers interschool competitions and events such as E-Pro8 Challenge, GRIP, Writer’s festival, Peace foundation, Mathlex, Mind Plus, Mind Lab and Tournament of the Minds.

-Larissa Goebel is the GATE leader.
+Larissa Goebel – Enrichment leader.